Squishy and Sexy: Learning to Love Our Post-Baby Bodies

 A Wider Waist

-Proof positive that you carried a sweet little bundle of joy for nine months.
+One of the most common post-baby body souvenirs.
+Also, proof positive that you carried a sweet little bundle of joy for nine months.
 Give yourself a break, you created a HUMAN!
 You have the stretch marks because you have a baby.
 I’d say that’s a pretty good reason!
 You are beautiful, you are strong and you earned those tiger stripes.
 Rock those stretch marks proudly, mama!
 And welcome to the sisterhood.

 Trust us, mommy brain is real thing.
 Give yourself a break!
 Motherhood is HARD.
 It’s a huge life change.
 Sometimes we all need a little trash TV and a really great glass of wine after bedtime.
 I know I do!
 You are no less of a woman.
 You are an enigma.
 And you are a life force to be reckoned with — eventually you will feel more like your old self, maybe even more so like your true self.
 You just have to give yourself adequate time to heal and adjust.